bnikolaus/CurseOfStrahdNotes/files/tricks.md

 #### Spell Combos

 __Combos__
-- Friends + Disguise Self
+- Friends + Disguise Self - Disguise Self to cast and make them react against the person who casted the spell
+- Friends to calm somebody down that is already aggravated
+- Friends to lure enemies into traps
+- Friends to make someone not hostile and run away
+- Friends on Party members that won't cooperate

 __Suggestion level 2__
 - You items are not secure, Put them in this chest and lock it.